IBM/service-validator/README.md

 ## Install

-1. Install Schemathesis globally with `pip install schemathesis`.
-2. Clone this repository.
+1. Find the version of the endpoint validator you want to use in the [releases](https://github.ibm.com/CloudEngineering/schemathesis-endpoint-validator/releases) tab.
+2. Download the corresponding .whl (recommended) or .tar.gz file.
+3. `pip install schemathesis_ibm-<version>.whl` or `pip install schemathesis_ibm-<version>.tar.gz`

 ## Use

-1. Change your current working directory to the root of this repository (`cd <path to schemathesis-endpoint-validator>`).
+Basic use:

-2. Run `python3 src/cli/run_schemathesis.py --api-def <path to your API definition> --base-url <base URL of API>`
+    schemathesis-ibm --api-def <path API definition> --base-url <base URL of API>

 ## Including Examples in API Definition